 Standard cabins sleep up to 6 guests and cost $105 per night.
-The condo units also accommodate 6 people at a rate of $132 per night.
+Additionally, the condo units also accommodate 6 people at a rate of $132 per night.
 Other options including the “rustic” Cedar Camper cabins ($33/night) and the family campsites ($22/night).

-The peak summer season runs from late May to early August.
-The window for active duty reservations opened in December.
+The peak summer season runs from late May to early August at this OCONUS location.
+The window for active duty reservations opens in December.
 Other eligible patrons can reserve for summer starting March 1.
 Reservations for non-peak season can be made up to 13 months in advance if you book online.
 For the full reservation policy, visit the Bellows website.

 Enjoy an escape to paradise on the island of Kauai.
-It takes a little extra effort to get here, but you will be rewarded with peace and quiet, great views, and a good base from which to explore one of Hawaii’s less-visited islands.
-While staying at Barking Sands, you also have access to other facilities on PMRF, including the fitness center and the Community Recreation Center, which rents all of the equipment you need to enjoy your time at the beach.
+It takes a little extra effort to get to this OCONUS location, but you will be rewarded with peace and quiet and great views!
+It’s also good base to explore one of Hawaii’s less-visited islands.
+While staying at Barking Sands, you also have access to other facilities on PMRF, including the fitness center.
+Additionally, the Community Recreation Center rents all of the equipment you need to enjoy your time at the beach.

 Barking Sands has 24 cottages.
 Half are beachfront, but all have ocean views.
 The 2-bedroom, 1-bath cottages sleep up to 6 people and are $120 per night.
 The 3-bedroom, 2-bath cottages can accommodate 8 guests and are $135 per night.